Yvan Neyou: Leganés

-On 31 August 2022, Neyou moved to Spanish Segunda División side Leganés on a one-year loan deal.
+On 31 August 2022, Neyou moved to Segunda División side Leganés on a one-year loan deal.
 On 1 August 2023, he signed a permanent two-year contract with the club.

 Getafe

 Neyou joined La Liga club Getafe as a free agent on 1 July 2025, having signed a three-year contract.

+Al-Okhdood (loan)

+On 31 January 2026, Neyou moved to Saudi Pro League side Al-Okhdood on a six-month loan deal.

+Volos (loan)

+On 2 September 2026, Neyou moved to Super League Greece club Volos on a year loan deal.

 International career

 Neyou holds Cameroonian and French nationalities.

 He debuted with the senior Cameroon national team in a 1–0 friendly win over Nigeria on 4 June 2021.